johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 waterproof paper, a good feature for a map you plan to need for a week.

-The Ordnance Surveyt also offers the OS Landranger series, which is useful for walks but with less detail and less paper.
+The Ordnance Survey also offers the OS Landranger series, which is useful for walks but with less detail and less paper.
 At a scale of 1:50K you can see a much larger area for a given size of paper.
 It's not as detailed as the